-For the Coke Plant Management Area, the selected remedy included: excavation and removal of tar, contaminated soil, and coking by-products, and placement into a on-site containment vault; discharge of contaminated water to the local sewer system for treatment; removal of solids from gas holders and placement in an off-site landfill, incineration, or place into an on-site vault, removal of PCB liquids and incineration at a commercial incinerator; land-spreading of ammonium sulfate and use as fertilizer on-site or off-site; and collection and disposal of drum contents by recycling, use as fuel, incineration, or placement in an on-site vault.
+For the Coke Plant Management Area, the selected remedy included: excavation and removal of tar, contaminated soil, and coking by-products, and placement into an on-site containment vault; discharge of contaminated water to the local sewer system for treatment; removal of solids from gas holders and placement in an off-site landfill, incineration, or placement into an on-site vault, removal of PCB liquids and incineration at a commercial incinerator; land-spreading of ammonium sulfate and use as fertilizer on-site or off-site; and collection and disposal of drum contents by recycling, use as fuel, incineration, or placement in an on-site vault.
 For the Coke Plant Settling Basin Management Area, the selected remedy included: completion of a PAH treatability study; institutional controls; construction of a containment (slurry) wall and capping of contaminated soil; water extraction and discharge to a sanitary sewer; top-dressing of dredge spoils; and rehabilitation of a culvert.
 For the Wire Mill Settling Basin Management Area, the selected remedy included: completion of a PAH treatability study and institutional controls.
 The overall site remedy also included monitoring of groundwater.
 It did not include actions for the St. Louis River.

-During the 1990's, multiple remedial actions were undertaken by U.S. Steel, including: demolition and cleanup of the coke plant and related facilities; cleanup of a mercury spill; required field activities at the Mill Pond; removal of the wire mill and underground coke oven gas lines.
+During the 1990's, multiple remedial actions were undertaken by U.S. Steel, including: demolition and cleanup of the coke plant and related facilities; cleanup of a mercury spill; required field activities at the Mill Pond; and removal of the wire mill and underground coke oven gas lines.
 Of the actions required in the ROD, many are completed.
 In some areas, waste were left in place above unrestricted use standards.
 In all, 6,487 tons of sediment containing high levels of oils and grease, PAHs, and metals, were removed from the mill pond and transported to an industrial waste landfill.
 The remaining contamination in the pond was covered and lined with geotextile fabric, backfilled with clean sand, and planted with native wetland vegetation.
 Performance of surface water monitoring of the outfall continues on a semiannual basis.
-At an area known as OU-J, approximately 10,000 cubic yards of coal tar and tar-contaminated soil were solidified in-place and a seven-foot-engineered cap was placed over the unit and vegetated.
+At an area known as OU-J, approximately 10,000 cubic yards of coal tar and tar-contaminated soil were solidified in-place, and a seven-foot engineered cap was placed over the unit and vegetated.
 Semiannual surface water monitoring of the unnamed creek that flows around OU-J continues and is used as the performance criteria.
 As the OUs were completed, site buildings were dismantled as part of the site closure and incorporated in an onsite demolition landfill.
 Two demolition landfills are present on site.

 Based on stakeholder group discussions and meetings about the U.S. Steel site, analyses of the site’s physical characteristics, contamination and remediation options, land use and market conditions in the city of Duluth and surrounding St. Louis County, the project’s consultant team worked with project stakeholders to develop a site reuse strategy, called a Conceptual Reuse Framework.
 This framework is an early, flexible plan that will be able to incorporate additional detail and information as the remedy is implemented.
 The framework is also designed to allow for portions of the site to be adapted for reuse in different phases so that site reuses can benefi t the community as soon as possible.